 - Posts with more than 10 hashtags averaged 188 interactions

 So going from 2 to 3 hashtags caused a significant drop in engagement!

 Just like on Twitter, you can search for trending hashtags by searching #yoursearchterm in the Pinterest search bar.
 Generally speaking, you should target hashtags relevant to your pin, have a good amount of searches, and ideally are local.
 Pinterest often sorts its content by date, so if you post something with a trending hashtag, many people will see your new content!
 It’s a good way to instantly get in front of a new, larger audience that might not yet know about you or your content.

 Surprisingly you can AND SHOULD use hashtags in your Linkedin posts.
 Use them to ensure that you are reaching your target audience.
 Your audience size may be smaller as people do not check their links as much as they would other platforms like Instagram or Twitter, but by using hashtags, you can ensure that they see your posts when they do check.
 You can add hashtags to LinkedIn Profiles and Company Pages, but they don’t behave in the same way.
 They’re not searchable, and they don’t highlight as a blue-clickable link, making them a non-tagged keyword.

 There are two sides to using hashtags on LinkedIn:

--Adding relevant hashtags to your content, so more people can discover you.
+- Adding relevant hashtags to your content so more people can discover you.

 Figuring out the right hashtags to attach to posts you need time to craft can be a lot.
-Social media is a tool that can be extremely effective for your business and NOT spending time on it can be a fatal mistake.
+Social media is a tool that can be extremely effective for your business, and NOT spending time on it can be a fatal mistake.
 If you don’t have the time to give your social media marketing the attention it needs, then you should consider hiring someone who can.
 A Virtual Assistant can be the perfect person to do just that.

-Book your Double My Business Strategy Session today and find out how one of our talented Virtual Professionals can give you leverage with your social media and so much more.
+Our talented Virtual Professionals can give you leverage with your social media and so much more.